section-engineering-education/engineering-education/content/articles/using-lottie-animations-in-flutter/index.md

 ### Step five: Animation Controllers
 To comprehensively explain the use of animation controllers in Flutter, we will implement an animation controller using the Lottie asset animation that we added to our project above.

-We will create a button such that, when pressed, a dialog box appears containing a Lottie asset which notifies a user that the command has been executed successfully.
+We will create a button that when pressed, a dialog box appears containing a Lottie asset which notifies a user that the command has been executed successfully.

 This is the code for the button: